Semantic-Aware Logical Reasoning via a Semiotic Framework¶

 TL;DR¶

-This paper proposes LogicAgent, a logical reasoning framework grounded in the Greimas Semiotic Square.
-By performing multi-perspective semantic analysis and reflective verification, LogicAgent achieves state-of-the-art logical reasoning performance under the dual challenges of semantic and logical complexity.
+Proposes LogicAgent, a logical reasoning framework based on the Greimas Semiotic Square, achieving SOTA logical reasoning performance under the dual challenges of semantic and logical complexity through multi-perspective semantic analysis and reflective verification.

 Background & Motivation¶

-Limitations of Prior Work: Existing methods focus almost exclusively on logical complexity (reasoning depth, number of steps) while neglecting semantic complexity (abstract propositions, ambiguous contexts, opposing stances).
-In real-world reasoning, semantic ambiguity and abstraction are often intertwined with logical complexity—for instance, a philosophical proposition such as "Is justice always beneficial?" demands not only deep reasoning but also multi-perspective interpretation of abstract concepts.
+Limitations of Prior Work: Almost all existing methods focus on logical complexity (reasoning depth, number of steps) while neglecting semantic complexity (abstract propositions, ambiguous contexts, opposing stances).
+In real-world reasoning, semantic ambiguity and abstraction are often intertwined with logical complexity—for example, a philosophical proposition like "Is justice always beneficial?" requires not only deep reasoning but also multi-perspective interpretation of abstract concepts.

-Root Cause: Most existing benchmarks (ProntoQA, ProofWriter, etc.) are template-generated with clear, unambiguous propositions, and thus fail to assess model robustness under semantically complex scenarios.
-In practice, the coupling of semantic and logical complexity constitutes the true challenge of reasoning.
+Key Challenge: Most existing benchmarks (ProntoQA, ProofWriter, etc.) are generated based on templates with clear and unambiguous propositions, failing to test the model's reasoning robustness in semantically complex scenarios.
+In the real world, the coupling of semantic and logical complexity is the true difficulty of reasoning.

-Paper Goals: To construct a reasoning framework that addresses both semantic and logical complexity simultaneously, and to provide a benchmark capable of evaluating this coupled challenge.
+Goal: Construct a reasoning framework that simultaneously addresses semantic and logical complexity and provide a benchmark to evaluate this coupled challenge.

-Core Idea: Drawing on the Greimas Semiotic Square from structuralist semantics, the framework expands a proposition into a four-element structure—original proposition \(S_1\), contradiction \(\lnot S_1\), contrary \(S_2\), and contrary of the contradiction \(\lnot S_2\)—enabling multi-perspective reasoning and cross-validation to enhance robustness under semantic ambiguity.
+Core Idea: Borrow from the Greimas Semiotic Square in structuralist semantics—expanding a proposition into a quaternary structure (original \(S_1\), contradiction \(\lnot S_1\), contrary \(S_2\), and contradiction of the contrary \(\lnot S_2\))—to perform reasoning and cross-verification from multiple perspectives, thereby enhancing reasoning robustness under semantic ambiguity.

 Method¶